oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Property Graph Data Model

-A property graph has a name and contains:
+A property graph has a name, which is a string, and furthermore contains:

  - A set of vertices.